 Like chickens, quail are susceptible to lice and mites.
-If you see your Quail scratching, losing feathers, or you notice dirty looking vents, you may have a mite infestation.
+So if you see your Quail scratching, losing feathers, or you notice dirty-looking vents, you may have a mite infestation.

 - Either dust your quail with diatomaceous earth or mite/lice spray

 - Return your quail to their clean home

 - Dust or respray your quail in a week, and then once more in two weeks to ensure that you have caught all of the mites/lice that hadn’t already hatched during the first treatment